 Organizations in public media: stations, dual licensees, statewide networks, national producers and membership groups, law firms and foundations.

-Stations may pay for their group, universal or board subscriptions by credit card or through the mail.
+Stations may pay for Group or Universal subscriptions by credit card or through the mail.

 301-270-7240, ext.
 38

 *Reduced Rate: Current offers one year of Individual digital-only access for $49 for students, active members of NFCB, INN, and AIR, and retirees on a fixed income who are no longer actively working or taking on paid consulting contracts in public broadcasting.
 Reduced rate subscribers cannot receive our print editions which are available only for the full print + digital subscription rate.
 Members of NFCB, INN and AIR should contact your organization for the unique access code for the discounted subscription.